OakLabsInc/docker-java-demo/README.md

 **Docker Compose** is already included in installation packs for *Windows* and *Mac*, so only Ubuntu users needs to follow [this instructions](https://docs.docker.com/compose/install/).

 ## Build and Start

+This command should build the maven project and deploy it to the container.

 ``` bash
 docker-compose up --build